Saymos/wallet-extended/README.md

    - Consider account-based sharding for very large systems
    - Separate read and write workloads (CQRS pattern)

 These considerations should be evaluated based on the expected transaction volume, account count, and read/write patterns of the specific deployment scenario.

-## DTO Mapping Philosophy

-All DTOs in this project are implemented as Java records for immutability and clarity.
-Mapping from entities to DTOs is handled via static `from(...)` factory methods within the DTOs themselves.
-This approach is:
-- Simple and explicit
-- Type-safe and DRY
-- Free from repetitive or error-prone mapping code

-No mapping frameworks (such as MapStruct) are used or needed, as the mapping logic is straightforward and centralized.
-This keeps the codebase easy to maintain and understand.